NOUIY/aws-cdk-guide/v2/tokens.md

       Ref: myBucket5AF9C99B
 ```

-For more information on how the unique hash is generated, see [Generated logical IDs in your AWS CloudFormation template](configure-synth.md#how-synth-default-logical-ids)\.
+For more information on how the unique hash is generated, see [Generated logical IDs in your AWS CloudFormation template](configure-synth.md#how-synth-default-logical-ids).

 ## Passing tokens<a name="tokens-passing"></a>

-Tokens can be passed around as if they were the actual value they represent\.
+Tokens can be passed around as if they were the actual value they represent.
 The following is an example that passes the token for our bucket name to a construct for an AWS Lambda function:

 ------
 #### [ TypeScript ]